1. How old does my child need to be to attend RBCPC Preschool?

 4. I have heard that I will never get into your preschool because the waitlist is so long, is this true?

 Historically, we have managed a significant waitlist.
 Within the last few years we have found that a “waitlist” was not the most helpful tool in accurately reflecting potential children for enrollment.
 We are working to dispel the myth that it is sooo hard to get into RBCPC Preschool.
 We do run a full program that serves over 300 families, however, each year we are able to welcome over 100 new families to our program.
 Our two year old program is our best entry point, with the three year old program following that, and finally our four/five year old classes.
-We encourage all families interested in possible enrollment to enter their child’s information on our Interest List.
+We encourage all families interested in possible enrollment to email us at or call us at (858)487-0824.

 5. What do I do if I want to enroll my child now?